aebenbach/StoreSalesTimeSeries/README.md

 The overall model is a combination of smaller XGBoost models for each family of products and for each day on the prediction horizon.

-Final predictions placed in top 30% of submissions based on RMSLE of the test set.
+Final predictions placed in top 30% of submissions based on RMSLE: 0.49391 of the test set.